mattermost/docs/source/configure/calls-deployment.rst

 .. note::
   If deploying the service in a Kubernetes cluster, refer to the later section on `Helm charts <#helm-charts>`__.

-Once the ``calls-offloader`` service is running, recordings should be explicitly enabled through the :ref:`Enable call recordings <configure/plugins-configuration-settings:enable call recordings (beta)>` config setting and the service's URL should be configured using :ref:`Job service URL <configure/plugins-configuration-settings:job service url>`.
+Once the ``calls-offloader`` service is running, recordings should be explicitly enabled through the :ref:`Enable call recordings <configure/plugins-configuration-settings:enable call recordings>` config setting and the service's URL should be configured using :ref:`Job service URL <configure/plugins-configuration-settings:job service url>`.

-Call transcriptions can be enabled through the :ref:`Enable call transcriptions <configure/plugins-configuration-settings:enable call transcriptions (experimental)>` configuration setting.
+Call transcriptions can be enabled through the :ref:`Enable call transcriptions <configure/plugins-configuration-settings:enable call transcriptions>` configuration setting.

 Live captions can be enabled through the :ref:`Enable live captions <configure/plugins-configuration-settings:enable live captions (experimental)>` configuration setting.